 So you’ve watched every episode of Say Yes to the Dress and you’ve asked your girlfriends to block out the Saturday after next to come dress shopping with you.
 But before you step into the salon, you should know what to expect.
 Here are some things to consider before your first bridal salon appointment.

-5. You might not cry -- and that's OK.
-You've probably heard from a friend or family member that you'll know you've found the right dress when it brings tears to your eyes.
-But trust us -- that's not the case for every bride.
-Given that you're trying on dresses that aren't quite the right fit (see above), you can't expect yourself to get misty-eyed in the fitting room.
+You’ve probably heard from a friend or family member that you’ll know you’ve found the right dress when it brings tears to your eyes.
+But trust us — that’s not the case for every bride.
+Given that you’re trying on dresses that aren’t quite the right fit (see above), you can’t expect yourself to get misty-eyed in the fitting room.
 If you do cry, great!
-But if you don't, it doesn't mean you haven't found "the one."
-Don't put that pressure on yourself!
+But if you don’t, it doesn’t mean you haven’t found “the one.”
+Don’t put that pressure on yourself!

-6. Your entourage may drive you crazy.
-We're going to go ahead and say it: bringing all of your bridesmaids, your sisters, your mom, your friends, your college roommates, and every other important woman in your life to the bridal salon is not the best idea.
-It may seem like fun at first, but the chorus of opinions is often so loud it drowns out your own thoughts -- and that's the last thing you need.
+We’re going to go ahead and say it: bringing all of your bridesmaids, your sisters, your mom, your friends, your college roommates, and every other important woman in your life to the bridal salon is not the best idea.
+It may seem like fun at first, but the chorus of opinions is often so loud it drowns out your own thoughts — and that’s the last thing you need.
 Bring one person whose taste you really trust, and who knows you well and wants you to look your best.
 If you really want the big crowd at the salon, consider bringing your girlfriends to your final appointment when you can reveal your chosen gown, tailored perfectly to your body.

 Planning a wedding?
 Get the step-by-step wedding planning guide.